Academic Dismissal

 Readmission to MSP

-Any student requesting readmission following a dismissal for academic or non-academic reasons must begin the process by submitting a written request, addressing the circumstances leading to the dismissal and any changes that have occurred to warrant a successful return to academic study.
-This letter must be submitted to the Office of the Director of Student Services/Registrar for initial review.
+Any student requesting readmission following a dismissal for non-disciplinary reasons must begin the process by submitting a written request, addressing the circumstances leading to the dismissal and any changes that have occurred to warrant a successful return to academic study.
+This letter must be submitted to the Registrar for initial review.
 If approved for review the application for readmission will be considered as detailed below.
-A meeting with the Program Director or other appropriate administrator will be required for any return after an academic dismissal.

-Applications for readmission must be submitted to the Director of Student Services/Registrar.
-Applications for readmission will be reviewed by the Director of Student Services/Registrar, and Program Director based on current admission criteria and degree requirements as established by the academic program.
+Applicants for readmission must submit an updated application, resume and any other requested documents.
+The applications for readmission will be reviewed by the Registrar and appropriate Program Director based on current admission criteria and degree requirements as established by the academic program.
 Length of time since attending, prior academic standing, and amount of credits previously completed will be considered in determining approval of readmission or the requirement to participate in the interview/new student application process.
+An individual meeting with the appropriate Program Director is required for any request for return after an academic dismissal.

 Holds